yashsonar2003/Transaction-and-Customer-Performance-Analysis-SQL/README.md

 -----

-# Project Structure:
+# Project Structure:-
 - Data/ : Conatain Raw Transaction and Customer datasets.
 - Queries/ : SQL Queries for analysis and insights.
 - Insights/ : Business findings and recommendations.

 -----

-# Business Problem:
+# Business Problem:-
 1) Who are the best customers?
 2) Which cities bring most revenue?
 3) Which locations have high cancellation rates?